 When Timeframes Conflict

-You won't always be right about the higher timeframe's direction.
-Sometimes a trend reverses, and the setup you skipped would have worked.
-That's fine.
-Over a hundred trades, acting only when timeframes align will produce better results than forcing trades when they disagree.
-Consistency comes from repeating a process, not from chasing every opportunity.
+Over a hundred trades, acting only when timeframes align produces better results than forcing trades when they disagree.
+Consistency comes from repeating a process, not chasing every opportunity.

-But reading price action and trading profitably are not the same thing.
-You can identify the perfect setup and still blow up your account with bad sizing or no stop-loss.
-In Module 1.3: Risk Management Essentials, you'll learn the skill that protects everything you've built: position sizing, stop placement, the 1% rule, and the drawdown math that keeps you in the game when the market tests you.
-Because knowing where to enter means nothing if you don't know how much to risk.
+Reading price action and trading profitably are not the same thing.
+In Module 1.3: Risk Management Essentials, you'll learn position sizing, stop placement, the 1% rule, and drawdown math.
+For a preview, read Position Sizing for Futures Traders.
+Knowing where to enter means nothing if you don't know how much to risk.

 01Test